marwac-9/LTU-labs/README.md

 # LTU-labs
 Almost everything I have bashed on the keyboard the during game development studies at LTU.
-I continue working on this repository, refining the code and adding :bangbang:new projects.
+I continue working on this repository, refining the code and adding ⚠new projects.

 Each project builds to its own bin folder copying over the required resources so the working directory has to be set accordingly for each project to run debug.